cilium/cilium-service-mesh-beta/kubernetes-ingress/http.md

 kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.11/samples/bookinfo/platform/kube/bookinfo.yaml
 ```

+*Note: this is just deploying the demo app, it's not adding any Istio components*

-Note that with Cilium Service Mesh there is no Envoy sidecar created alongside each of the demo app microservices.
+You can confirm that with Cilium Service Mesh there is no Envoy sidecar created alongside each of the demo app microservices.

 ```
 ❯ kubectl get pods